 Cracking roulette with true random number generators is discussed in WHATS CRACKING.
-Let it be noted that RNGs cannot duplicate the geometric probability of another object, including roulette wheels.
-RNGs have only their own specific geometric probability found through the algorithm that defines them.
+RNGs can duplicate the algebra of a game but cannot duplicate the geometric probability of another object, including roulette wheels.
+RNGs have their own geometric probability found through the algorithm that defines them.

 The Pi-odds Roulette study included just under sixteen hundred trials on 21 different wheels.
 That was an average of just under 75 trials per session.
-Half the sessions were successful with a predictable geometric probability that also delivered a predictable flat bet advantage.
+Half the sessions were successful with a predictable geometric probability that also delivered a predictable flat bet advantage: .16666.... .
 Considering the total of all trials, winning and losing, the flat bet advantage overall delivered close to the expected .16666.... .

 Until the full scope of geometric probability is uncovered, experimenters should look for and expect similar results with a selection of several sessions on several different wheels.
 Always first making certain by close inspection that the dealer is releasing the ball randomly.